-Accordingly, the weakly supervised methods\,\cite{Iordache_2011_TGRS_SparseUnmixing,Iordache_2012_TGRS_TV_SparseUnmixing} has been proposed.
+Accordingly, the weakly supervised methods\,\cite{Iordache_2011_TGRS_SparseUnmixing,Iordache_2012_TGRS_TV_SparseUnmixing} are a type of popular methods.
 A large library of substance spectra have been collected by a field spectrometer beforehand.
 Then, the HU task becomes the problem of finding the optimal subset of spectra in the library that can best represent all pixels in the scene\,\cite{Iordache_2011_TGRS_SparseUnmixing}.
 Unfortunately, the library is far from optimal for the fact that the spectra in it are not standardly unified.
 First, for different hyperspectral sensors, the spectral shape of the same substance are greatly inconsistent.
-Second, for various hyperspectral images, the length of pixel spectra is largely different as well---for example some images have $100$ channels, while another has $224$ channels.
+Second, for various hyperspectral images, the length of pixel spectra is largely different as well---for example some images have $115$ channels, while another has $224$ channels and some even have $480$ spectral channes.
+Their electromagnetic spectra ranges are also very different.
 Finally, the recording conditions are highly different as well---some hyperspectral images are captured far from the outer space, while some hyperspectral images are obtained from the airplane or ground.
 Due to the atmospheric effects etc., the different recording condition would lead to different spectral appearances.
 In short, the weakness of the library brings side effects on this kind of methods.